 This chapter explains the laws and HUD regulations requiring PHAs to affirmatively further civil rights and fair housing in all federally-assisted housing programs.
 The letter and spirit of these laws are implemented through consistent policy and processes.
-The responsibility to further nondiscrimination pertains to all areas of the PHA's public housing operations.
+The responsibility to further nondiscrimination pertains to all areas of the PHA's housing choice voucher (HCV) operations.